argoproj-labs/argocd-interlace/docs/signing_key_setup.md

 ```
 Provide a password when cosign prompt for it.

-ArgoCD Interlace requiress the encrypted private key (`cosign.key`) available in a secret called `signing-secrets` with the following data:
+ArgoCD Interlace requiress the encrypted private key (`cosign.key`) available in a secret called `signing-secret` with the following data:

 * `cosign.key` (the cosign-generated private key)
 * `cosign.pub` (the cosign-generated public key)